 OneFit Médical received a reimbursable advance granted in February 2014 by the ARDEA (Regional small business development grant-giving body) regional authority for €100k.
 For a term of five years, including a six-month deferred amortisation period, this loan is repayable in 17 equal quarterly payments.
-At 31 December 2016, the balance of this advance stood at €44k.
+At 31 December 2017, the balance of this advance stood at €22k.

-OneFit Médical also received a reimbursable advance of €86k granted in 2013 as a recruitment subsidy.
-At 31 December 2016, the balance of this advance stood at €11k.
+OneFit Médical also has a reimbursable advance of €75.6k granted in 2013 as a recruitment subsidy.
+At 31 December 2017, the advance had been repaid in full.